wints/documentation/ingredients/dashboard_analytics/matching_accuracy_works.md

 On all subsequent Branch link clicks, we know who they are and can open the app directly and we will match the user <> link click every single time.

-The good news for you: if we've ever seen a user before across our entire network of apps, there is 100% accuracy matching them.
+The good news for you: if we've ever seen a user before across our entire network of apps, then we match with 100% accuracy.
 No more magic needed.

 So we estimate that Branch links are accurate 98-99% of the time.
 But that number by itself isn't super helpful.